-Ted Harper, Sports Dietitian for the New England Patriots, maximizes each player’s performance and recovery through meticulous planning.
+Ted Harper, Team Sports Dietitian for the New England Patriots, maximizes each player’s performance and recovery through meticulous planning.
 Whether it is training at the elite level or just exercising regularly, simple strategies can ensure the body receives the nutrients needed to achieve specific performance and recovery goals.
 “One easy way to improve overall nutrition is replacing not-so-wise snacks like chips, sugary “fruit snacks,” cookies, candy and soda with tasty, nutritious foods such as pistachios,” says Harper.

 Tips to Ensure Healthy Snacking